wonma/100-days-of-code/log.md

 **Thoughts**
 - It's okay to not be able to absorb and 'get' all the new concepts at once.
 Try to accept where I am now and keep moving on.

+---

+### Day 123: March 2, Thursday

+**Today's Progress**
+[Coursera - Coding Interview]
+- Learned about collection data structures:
+  - Lists:(Abstract Data Structure.
+A list refers to an ordered collection of data elements.)
+Array-based lists vs. Linked lists
+  - Sets: an ordered collection of data elements.
+A set will only hold unique elements.
+Great for filtering out duplicates.
+A set uses a hash table.
+It provides exceptionally quick search.
+  - Stacks: First-in-last-out (FILO).
+Example: undo/redo, browser history, a deck of cards
+  - Queues: First-in-first-out (FIFO).
+Example: printer
+  - Trees: has great flexibility in adding and searching values, it consists of nodes that are linked with one another. (binary trees)

+**Thoughts**
+- At least, I'm getting used to all these abstract concepts and most importantly growing more interest in the topic 'data structure'.
 <!--

 <!-- ### Day 1: June 27, Monday